Joeystaten11/CSC301Fall2018/Unit3/Day4Lab.md

 7. Imagine that we would eventually like to draw a graph of the number of invoices by month and year.
 Write the SQL that will yield the data needed to make this graph.
 Put the data result set in order by year and then month.
 Display the name of the month, but put them in the order that they appear in time (January comes before February, then March, etc. ).
 [MySQL Documentation for date/time functions](https://dev.mysql.com/doc/refman/5.7/en/date-and-time-functions.html)

 8. Imagine you are a customer service representative.
 You answer the phone and the person complaining on the other end says his name, and you hear him say something like "Louis" for this first name.
 However, you run a SQL command to search for first names like Louis and nothing comes up.
-Write the SQL command to find all the customer details for a selection of names that might sound like Louis.
+Write the SQL command to find all the customer details for a selection of names that might *sound like* Louis.
 Hint, it should match names like Luis, Luís, Lewis and even Lucas, but without specifically naming any of those names in the query.
 Another hint, check the [MySQL documentation](https://dev.mysql.com/doc/refman/5.7/en/string-functions.html) for possible string functions to use...

 9. On what day in history did your Music company make the most money?
 Write the SQL to calculate a total for each date.
-Format the total sales as currency.
-Display the highest total date.
+Format the total sales as currency, with a dollar sign and a period between the dollars and cents.
+Display only the information for the highest total date.

 10. What day of the week do we make the most money?
 Write the SQL to show the days of the week (Sunday, Monday, etc) and the sum of all invoices presented on that day, ever.
-Sort the items in the order that the day appears in the week (so for example Sunday is first day, then Monday, etc).
+Can you sort the items in the order that the day appears in the week (so for example Sunday is first day, then Monday, etc)?

 11. We want to find the Customers who have a Last Name that includes characters other than those found in the English alphabet.
 All these special characters will have a character length that is smaller than the actual length of the string in bytes.
 For example, the string Muñoz has only 5 characters, but the string has a length of 6, since the ñ character takes 2 bytes to store, rather than just one.
 Write the SQL to display the LastName, the length of the name in bytes, the length of the characters in the name in bytes, BUT only show the names where there is actually a difference between length and character length.